 How Solar Energy Works – The Solar Panels

-The sun shines 3 x 1026 watts of energy and about 1.74 x 1017 watts strikes the earth.
-This means for about every one square meter (or about 10 square feet of earth’s surface), one kilowatt of energy is received.
-So that means your average backyard swimming pool (48 square meters/ 516 square feet) will receive 288 kilowatts of energy on one day over a 6-hour time frame.
+To begin, let’s look at solar panels, the main component of a solar energy system.
+During any given day, the sun shines 3 x 1026 watts of energy and about 1.74 x 1017 watts strike the earth.
+This means for about every one square meter (or about 10 square feet of the earth’s surface), one kilowatt of energy is received.
+That means your average backyard swimming pool (48 square meters/ 516 square feet) will receive 288 kilowatts of energy on one day over a 6-hour time frame.
 That’s about 10x the energy an average US household needs in one day!
+How much free, renewable solar energy are you missing out on right now considering those numbers?
 The only issue is not wasting this energy, but rather how to collect it for direct usage.
 This is where solar panels come in to help harvest this energy.

 The following is a good video by LiveScience that explains how this takes place:

 How Solar Energy Works – The Solar Panel System

 Perhaps you’ve heard a friend or family member talk about a solar panel system they recently installed and the amazing benefits they were experiencing.
 It’s true, solar energy does indeed present amazing benefits for you, your wallet, and the environment.
 But these savings don’t just magically happen.
 There is some incredible technology in a solar energy system that is making this possible.

 With that being said, let’s take a look into this infographic of a typical residential grid tied solar system.